Conservation. Collaboration. Community.

 “It’s really a win-win because the grasses we’re taking are clogging up canals, just floating on the surface.
 The homeowners who live on the canals are happy to get rid of the grass, and the rehab centers are happy to get a natural food that manatees prefer over lettuce,” said Tom Ries, Ecosphere’s President.

 The Florida Fish and Wildlife Conservation Commission, the lead agency overseeing manatee protection, approved the eelgrass delivery project.
-The grass is collected weekly by AquaTech Eco Consultants and delivered on a rotating basis to one of the five rehab centers.
-The program will continue through at least the end of March.

 If you would like to contribute to extend this program; donations are welcome, feel free to contact us to learn more.